Second round of applications is now open, don’t miss this unique opportunity!

-EFSA’s EU-FORA fellowship programme offers a unique opportunity to motivated early to mid-career scientists from EU national risk assessment authorities and any other Article 36 organisation to increase their knowledge and experience in food safety risk assessment.
+EU-FORA is a unique opportunity for early to mid-career scientists from EU national risk assessment authorities or any other Article 36 organisation.
+The programme offers motivated candidates to increase their knowledge and hands-on experience in food safety risk assessment.

-The programme’s principal focus lies on chemical and microbiological risk assessment.
-It is aimed at professionals from the following fields: molecular biology, biology, microbiology, veterinary/human medicine agronomy/agricultural science, biochemistry, chemistry, environmental science, food technology or toxicology.
+The programme’s principal focus is on chemical and microbiological risk assessment.
+It is aimed at professionals from the following fields: molecular biology, biology, microbiology, veterinary/human medicine, agronomy/agricultural science, biochemistry, chemistry, environmental science, food technology or toxicology.

 EFSA’s fellowship initiative contributes to building the EU’s scientific assessment capacity and knowledge community.
-It will enhance the cooperation between Europe’s food safety agencies and with EFSA and contributes to the harmonisation of food risk assessment practices across Europe.
+It will enhance cooperation among Europe’s food safety agencies and between them and EFSA, thus contributing to the harmonisation of food risk assessment practices across Europe.

-Are you interested?
-Is your organisation keen to host a fellow?
+Is your organisation keen on hosting a fellow?
+Apply here

 Information for fellows and their home organisations